wpilibsuite/frc-docs/source/docs/software/sensors/encoders-software.rst

 WPILib provides support for encoders through the :code:`Encoder` class (`Java <https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/wpilibj/Encoder.html>`__, `C++ <https://first.wpi.edu/wpilib/allwpilib/docs/release/cpp/classfrc_1_1Encoder.html>`__).
 This class provides a simple API for configuring and reading data from encoders.

+.. important:: The ``Encoder`` class is only used for encoders that are plugged directly into the roboRIO!
+Please reference the appropriate vendors' documentation for using encoders plugged into motor controllers.

 Initializing an encoder
 ^^^^^^^^^^^^^^^^^^^^^^^